Training Resources for Trainers

 Whilst the requirements above are important for individuals starting as educational supervisors, it is important that existing educational supervisors remain up to date with new developments in individual curriculum, training programmes, national developments, and new educational theory and methods.

 We have agreed the following minimum standards for remaining up to date.
 These minimum standards need to be repeated every 5 year Revalidation cycle.

 - Your annual appraisal and PDP must reflect your role as an educational supervisor, and you must demonstrate how you are continuing to develop and remain up to date as an educational supervisor.
 Your PDP should consider evidence of GMC domains 1-7.

 - Every 5 year Revalidation cycle you must attend relevant training courses, master-classes or education conferences and reflect on this within your appraisal.
-This should be a minimum of 15 hours of CPD of high quality every 5 years.
+This should be a minimum of 15 hours of CPD of high quality every 5 years (we would recommend aiming for 8 hours per year).
 This might include further e-learning rather than face to face learning.
-For this training to be approved please email details of the training to the GMC Recognition of Trainers Board, so that the training can be approved and you can be accredited as an Educational supervisor within HEE EM.
-Over time HEE EM will develop a list of formally approved courses, and publish this list online.

 - You do not have to do an accrediting course every 5 years.
 However as an named Educational Supervisor you will need to provide evidence of how you are staying up to date.

 Examples of appropriate courses/CPD activities could include

 - Trainers Days / Masterclasses for trainers developed by Specialty Schools within HEE EM.

 - Specific courses run by HEE EM, such as ARCP chair training etc